Antônio Rodrigo Nogueira: UFC Interim Heavyweight Championship

 It was announced during the UFC 79 broadcast and subsequent press conference that Nogueira would be fighting former long time UFC Heavyweight Champion Tim Sylvia at UFC 81 for the Interim UFC Heavyweight Championship.
 Nogueira defeated Sylvia in the third round with a guillotine choke to become the Interim UFC Heavyweight Champion.
 During the fight Sylvia knocked Nogueira down with punches.
 After pulling Sylvia into his half guard in the third round, Nogueira quickly secured a sweep and attempted an armbar which he missed but immediately transitioned into a guillotine choke as Sylvia tried to regain his feet thus mounting a come from behind victory.
 Nogueira's coach, Amaury Bitetti, said that Nogueira had trained for the guillotine well beforehand.

 Nogueira and former UFC Heavyweight Champion Frank Mir were the coaches for the eighth season of The Ultimate Fighter (TUF), which premiered on 17 September 2008, on Spike TV.
-Both winners of The Ultimate Fighter, season 8, light heavyweight Ryan Bader and lightweight Efrain Escudero, were members of Team Nogueira.
+Both winners of The Ultimate Fighter, season 8, light heavyweight Ryan Bader and lightweight Efraín Escudero, were members of Team Nogueira.
 After the season concluded, coaches Nogueira and Mir met at UFC 92 for the Interim UFC Heavyweight Championship.
 Mir won a one-sided fight in the second round via TKO due to punches, showing much improved striking by knocking Nogueira down twice in the first round.
 Herb Dean stopped the match at 1:54 of the second round.
 The loss marked the first time Nogueira had been stopped in his career.

 Two days after the fight, Dana White revealed in an interview that "Nogueira had just gotten over a Staph infection."
 Nogueira himself verified this fact several months later in his own interview, stating that he had a Staph infection "20 days before the fight, [requiring] 5 days in the hospital."
 When asked if this infection affected his fight, he answered: "For sure."
 In addition to this significant illness, his knee was injured during training for which he had surgery in February 2009.
 Despite these legitimate handicaps, Nogueira offered strong praise for Frank Mir's performance, with particular credit given to Mir's ability to maintain "very good distance."